OrcaTheWhale/The-OrcaClaw/README.md

 **Guide:**
 Once accepted, a more in depth guide will be posted.
 For now:

 Follow OnShape document for where parts go!
 Almost all of the parts are unique in some way; so it won't be too hard to distinguish parts in assembly.
 The longer M3 thread-forming screws (4 of them) goes from the backplate --> the arm segment connecting to it.
 Everything else uses the majority M3 thread-forming screws listed in the BOM.
 The components relating to the claw use the M3 machine screws with nuts to keep them in place.
 Do not tighten nuts to the fullest, let parts be able to rotate.

+Mount components to their respective places first, and then connect the arm pieces together.
+Battery: There will be a rectangle piece which you slide in after putting the battery in its case, to keep it in place.
+Same with the laser, but it will be a round piece.

 The PCB's and other boards use the M2.6 screws through the mounting holes.

 The absolute MESS of a cad(LISTEN.
 THIS THE FIRST TIME I'M ACTUALLY DOING MODELING.
 I DIDN'T REALIZE IT WOULD LOOK THIS UNORGANIZED.
 PLEASE SPARE ME): https://cad.onshape.com/documents/d7ad806e815c1aad37a0e64a/w/e4d9f00fe60cfe8595f9785c/e/b1601408fc0aed2b47a9de74?renderMode=0&uiState=69e82076497156923c10f2e7